-So, its officially since 10 years since I myself tied the knot with my husband Dave.
-When planning my own wedding, I had no idea that I'd be now designing and styling weddings of other people.
-Nor did I have any of that valuable party planning knowledge I had at the time.
-I had just finished law school, Dave and just finished dental school and we were getting ready to purchase our first home.
+So, it’s officially been 10 years since I myself tied the knot with my husband Dave.
+When planning my own wedding, I had no idea that I'd now be designing and styling weddings for other people.
+Nor did I have any of that valuable party planning knowledge I now have at the time.
+I had just finished law school, Dave had just finished dental school, and we were getting ready to purchase our first home.
 We were just plain young.
 And planning my wedding was no different than much of what I hear from my brides today—filled with much of the same emotions and obstacles.

 Happy first anniversary to my sweet neighbors, friends, and clients: Nisha and Joe!
 All of my clients are special to me.
 It's so fun to take lead my clients [...]

 You gotta love a girl whose willing to chow on In and Out Burger before her wedding… and I do love this girl.
 Nicole and Eric's wedding took place [...]

 It's always a pleasure when we're invited to showcase a table for industry parties.
 This year for Ceremony Magazine's San Francisco Party we were invited we created a luxurious [...]